dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

         on the tree node (which is the one used when the node is evaluated), LSRA must insert a `GT_RELOAD` node to specify the register to which it should be reloaded.

+-   If a node has both GTF_SPILL and GTF_SPILLED, the tree node is reloaded prior to using it (`GTF_SPILLED`) and spilled after it is evaluated (GTF_SPILL).

+    -   For normal variables, we can only have both `GTF_SPILL` and `GTF_SPILLED` on uses, since a def never needs to reload an old value.
+However, for EH-write-thru variable defs, this combination of flags has a special meaning.
+A def of an EH-write-thru variable is always written to the stack.
+However, if it is also marked `GTF_SPILLED` it remains live in the register, in addition to being written to the stack.
+This is somewhat counter-intuitive since normally the reloading (`GTF_SPILLED`) takes place *prior* to evaluation of the node.

 -   Note that `GT_COPY` and `GT_RELOAD` nodes are inserted immediately after the instruction that must be copied or reloaded.
 However, the reload or copy